What is avoidant personality disorder?

 - Avoid exploring new activities due to the fear of failure that may lead to ridiculousness

 There are many determinants of avoidant personality disorder.
 Studies suggest that it runs in a family.
 Twin studies found it.
 In addition, people who experienced rejection during childhood were more likely to develop an avoidant personality.
 Children who are rejected by their parents may form a dysfunctional thinking pattern.
 They might develop a perception that, “If my parents reject me, surely, other people may also do.”

 However, experts also believe that the cause of such personality disorder can be complex.
 It could be a combination of family, social and genetic factors.

 Treatment of avoidant personality disorder

-Cognitive and behavioral therapies are proven helpful for people who have avoidant personality disorder.
-The purpose of these therapies is to gradually expose the clients into a social setting and allow them to have a social contact.
+Cognitive and behavioral therapies are proven helpful for people who have an avoidant personality disorder.
+The purpose of these therapies is to gradually expose the clients into a social setting and allow them to have social contact.
 And more importantly, these therapies aim to reshape individual’s automatic negative thinking pattern about social interactions.

 Please leave your thoughts on this.

 I’m a licensed psychometrician, author, and blogger.
 I’m currently working as a University instructor teaching psychology.
 I love writing and doing psychological research.